ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 MATCH (incident:Incident {id: csvLine.`Complaint Id`}) with csvLine, officer, incident CREATE (officer)-[:INVOLVED_IN {allegation: csvLine.`Allegation`, type: csvLine.`FADO Type`}]->(incident)
 ```
 Now we have **159,671** relationships.
+Sick.

-Now we can flatten out our graph a little bit and remove incidents if we want.
+Next we can flatten out our graph a little bit and remove incidents if we want.

 We will create a new type of relationship that only occurs between two officers called `CO_OCCURANCE` - we will only make one of these between each officer, but the weight of that link will be decided by how many complaints those officers appear together on.

 So officers who appear on 3 complaints together have a `CO_OCCURANCE` relationship with a weight of 3.
 This allows us to do some weighted degree analysis when we are making our layout, deciding how large to make nodes, and when we are detecting communities.

 ```cypher
 MATCH (o1:Officer)-[:INVOLVED_IN]->(i:Incident)<-[:INVOLVED_IN]-(o2:Officer) WHERE id(o1)<id(o2) with o1, o2, count(i) as weightCount CREATE (o1)-[:CO_OCCURANCE { weight: weightCount }]->(o2)